Support

 FOOD

 Your support allowed us to feed hundreds of people with delicious, locally sourced food, prepared by incredible chefs.
 A bountiful grazing table featuring the best of Vermont’s seasonal foods, wood-fired pizza by Chef PJ Lauriello, and One-Meal-For-All with food historian and hearth-cooking expert Paula Marcoux.
-Our last event even got a shout out from local foodie Senator Rocket at EatVermont on Instagram!
+Our last event even got a shout out from Vermont food influencer Senator Rocket at EatVermont on Instagram!

-With the support from local farms, including North Hollow Farm, Uphill Farm, Old Road Farm, and Jasper Hill.
+With the support from local food producers, including North Hollow Farm, Uphill Farm, Old Road Farm, Jasper Hill, and Red Hen Bakery.

 We were continuously supported by Foley Brother’s Brewing, who offered beer and wine at all events.